puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/monitoring/readme.md

 or in the form of raw data in CSV format from which it can be further processed by the 3rd party visualization tools.
 CSV files are located in the **metrics** directory in the **root** of the distribution.

+## Types of metrics
+- Gauge - reports instantanious value at a point in time (for example queue size)
+- Meter - measures total count of event occurences, total mean rate, mean rates for past 1, 5 and 15 minutes time windows

+## List of notable metrics exposed by Uniconfig

+- **Gauges**
+    - io.frinx.uniconfig.manager.impl.task.TaskExecutorImpl.queue_size - The number of tasks in the queue waiting for execution
+    - org.apache.sshd.server.SshServer.active_sessions - The number of active CLI sessions
+    - org.opendaylight.controller.uniconfig.transaction.manager.api.UniconfigTransactionManager.open_transaction_count - The number of open transactions
+- **Meters**
+    - org.opendaylight.yangtools.yang.common.RpcResult.rpc_invoke - All the invoked RPCs by Uniconfig
+    - org.opendaylight.controller.uniconfig.transaction.manager.impl.UniconfigTransactionManagerImpl.transaction_invoke - All the invoked transactions in Uniconfig
+    - io.frinx.uniconfig.shell.cli.SshTerminal.cli_message - All the invoked commands in Uniconfig CLI shell

 ## Configuration

 Configuration is done via a section in "uniconfig-lighty-config.json" file: